 Our training courses are always growing to support the technologies related to Internet resources, including DNSSEC & RPKI.

-Our IPv6 course are IPv6 Forum (Gold) Certified and are fully hands-on, making use of our extensive IPv6 testbed access which gives participants hands-on experience on real equipment to configure, test and troubleshoot IPv6.
+Our IPv6 course is IPv6 Forum (Gold) Certified and are fully hands-on, making use of our extensive IPv6 testbed access which gives participants hands-on experience on real equipment to configure, test and troubleshoot IPv6.

 Attendance at our workshops is free of charge with priority given to our members.
 For more details, please visit our dedicated training portal at https://learn.afrinic.net